Big task, big Wisconsin defense waiting for Wake Forest in Duke's Mayo Bowl

-“Their nose tackle (Keeanu Benton) is probably 330 pounds and their one defensive end (Isaiahh Loudermilk) is 6-foot-7 and 290 or 300 pounds, and I’m really impressed with their inside linebackers,” Clawson said.
+“Their nose tackle (Keeanu Benton) is probably 330 pounds and their one defensive end (Isaiahh Loudermilk) is 6-foot-7 and 290 or 300 pounds, and I’m really impressed with their inside linebackers,” Coach Dave Clawson of the Demon Deacons said.
 “These guys are physical, downhill guys who don’t miss tackles.”

-Linebackers Leo Chenal (three sacks) and Jack Sanborn are tied for the team lead in tackles, and they’ve combined for 12 quarterback hurries.
+Linebackers Leo Chenal (three sacks) and Jack Sanborn are tied for the team lead in tackles with 41 each, and they’ve combined for 12 quarterback hurries.

 “Their scheme is well-thought-out, and their defensive coordinator (Jim Leonhard) has a great reputation and he played at Wisconsin and played in the NFL,” Clawson said.
 “You watch the film and you see why so many people speak so highly of him.”